ASaiM/hmp_mock_tests/doc/report/report.md

     \label{go_abundances}
 \end{figure}

-Both communities (with same expected strains but in different abundances) have different metabolic profiles: identical metabolic functions but in different abundances, as expected.
+Both communities (with same expected strains but in different abundances) have different metabolic profiles: similar metabolic functions but in different abundances, as expected.

 ### Comparison of ASaiM functional results with *EBI metagenomics* results

-In ASaiM framework, UniRef50 gene families and their abundances are computed with *HUMAnN2*.
+In ASaiM framework, *HUMAnN2* computes UniRef50 gene families and their abundances.
 In *EBI metagenomics* pipeline (Figure \ref{ebi_pipeline}), functional analyses are based on InterPro database.
-These functional results can not be direct compared. *EBI metagenomics* pipeline, InterPro proteins are grouped into Gene Ontology slim terms, as in ASaiM framework.
+We can not directly compare these functional results.
+As in ASaiM framework, *EBI metagenomics* pipeline groups InterPro proteins into Gene Ontology slim terms.

 Barplot representations of GO slim term abundances for both samples and both workflows can be difficult to interpret (*e.g.* for cellular components, Figure \ref{cellular_components}).
-Bray-Curtis dissimilarity scores are computed on normalized relative abundance of GO slim term abundance inside each category (Table \ref{go_slim_distances}).
+We compute then the Bray-Curtis dissimilarity scores on normalized relative abundance of GO slim term abundance inside each category (Table \ref{go_slim_distances}).

 \begin{figure}[h!]
     \centering